LukeGrahamLandry/franca/devlog.md

 Hard to decide what's worth it.
 Like i can't measure the difference but I think it's neat.
 Is that worth ~100 lines of code?

+This one's nice because sel is useful for other things too.
+Like if the frontend sees `@if(a, b, c)`, it's kinda wasteful to generate a bunch of new blocks for that.

 ## (Jan 20)